Music of Deltarune

-The music of Deltarune comprises multiple soundtrack albums created and scored by Toby Fox.
-The first soundtrack album was released on Bandcamp on November 1, 2018, a day after the game was launched.
+The music of Deltarune comprises multiple soundtrack albums created and scored by Toby Fox, featuring guest appearances by Laura Shigihara, Lena Raine, Marcy Nabors, Itoki Hana, and Alex Rosetti.
+The soundtrack album for Chapter 1 was released on Bandcamp on November 1, 2018, a day after the game was launched.
 In collaboration with Fangamer, Fox released the first chapter's soundtrack on vinyl in 2019.
+On September 17, 2021, the second soundtrack album was released for Chapter 2 the same day as the game was launched.
+On June 5, 2025, the third soundtrack album was released for Chapters 3 and 4 the same day as the game was launched.